 Needless to say, at my son’s urging, I waved my arm in a wild hailing-a-taxi-in-New-York manner.
 The vulture paused and looked at me with his black beady eyes- probably thinking I was some crazy lady.
 Then he gulped down his prize and flew to a branch in the tree overhead, waiting for some unwitting picnicker to drop a hot dog, no doubt.

-All that said, these vultures have got some personality!
+All that said, these vultures at Alexander Springs certainly have personality!

 Things to Know Before You Go: